 What to Do if You’re Worried

 Sullivan is very clear: if you have any worry, reach out to your child’s healthcare provider, who can give a very quick in-office depression screening.
-You can even call the pediatrician before the visit to express your concerns, so the doctor knows to focus on screening for depression and/or anxiety during the office visit.
+You can even call the pediatrician before the visit to express your concerns if think you’re noticing distress signs in your teen.
+Doctor knows to focus on screening for depression and/or anxiety during the office visit.

 Final advice?
 According to Sullivan, “if there’s ever anything that just worries you, even a little bit, there’s never any harm in calling the pediatrician for an objective set of eyes.”